yugabyte/yugabyte-db/docs/content/latest/deploy/checklist.md

 ## DNS caching

-If you are using name servers instead of static ips you may end up doing aggressive DNS lookups.
+If you are using name servers instead of static IP addresses, you may end up with aggressive DNS lookups.

 If the DNS query load is large enough to be a problem or the RTT to the external DNS server is long enough to be a problem, you can set high enough TTL on your DNS records.